The Network is a unique model of collaboration, representing an outstanding base to develop international scientific cooperation and global health.

-The Pasteur International Network Association has been affiliated with the World Health Organization (WHO) as a "non-State actor in official relations" since 2016.
+The Pasteur Network association has been affiliated with the World Health Organization (WHO) as a "non-State actor in official relations" since 2016.

-The renewal of the association's status as a "non-state actor in official relations" was approved by WHO’s Executive Board on January 31, 2019 for 3 years, pursuant to a 2019-2021 collaboration plan that was submitted in autumn 2018.
+The renewal of Pasteur Network status as a "non-state actor in official relations" was approved by the WHO’s Executive Board on January 31, 2019 for 3 years, pursuant to a 2019-2021 collaboration plan that was submitted in autumn 2018.

 For further information about this partnership, visit the WHO dedicated web page.